-- 1. Both collaborative applications and proposed subawards are methods by which multiple institutions can work together to reach the scientific objectives described in this FOA.
+1. Both collaborative applications and proposed subawards are methods by which multiple institutions can work together to reach the scientific objectives described in this FOA.
 Choose the appropriate structure based on the nature of the scientific work being proposed.
 If multiple institutions will be functioning as a network of peer-level researchers, a collaborative structure would be more appropriate.
-If multiple institutions will be functioning with leadership and direction coming from one institution, a subaward arrangement would be more appropriate. - a.
+If multiple institutions will be functioning with leadership and direction coming from one institution, a subaward arrangement would be more appropriate.

+- a.
 Collaborative applications are assembled from multiple identical applications submitted by the proposing institution.
 Such applications may be submitted under this FOA in Grants.gov.
 The multiple applications will be assembled into one joint collaborative application, which will be merit-reviewed as one document, with recommendations to fund or decline the application made at the level of each independent application. - b.
-Subawards exist when multiple institutions work together to submit one application with a designated prime awardee and multiple potential subrecipients. - 2.
-A well-thought-out research plan and its associated budget(s) should leave no confusion about which institution will do which parts of the research.
+Subawards exist when multiple institutions work together to submit one application with a designated prime recipient and multiple potential subrecipients.